There are four primary reasons why I chooses to photograph with film.

 My favorite photographers are those who break the mold and take photos to fill a creative void.
 I respect a photographer who does not compromise their style for the sake of what is both popular and accepted....This is the difference between art and business.
 I have a lot of respect for those who succeed in both!

 This is my new journey.
 I did not pick up a camera yesterday, but I strive to learn as if I did.
 I am inspired by both film photography and digital photography.
 They both have a place.
-I highly respect my co-photographers despite what instrument they choose to use.
 I stand for film over digital, community over competition and quality over quantity.